HaloOfBlocks/AdditionalGuns/README.md

 ### 🔨 Contributing

-If you would like to submit a weapon to add to the mod, you can either comment, PR, or let us know on discord, we're all in [MrCrayfish's Discord](https://discord.gg/mrcrayfish) server!
+Check out the [Additional Guns Wiki](https://github.com/Mr-Pineapple/AdditionalGuns/wiki/How-To-Contribute:-Introduction) if you would like to submit a weapon or other asset to add to the mod.

 ### 📜 Current Contributors